Beginners Guide To Host A Laid Back Dinner Party

 As the hostess you can prepare the pizzas ahead, or let guests make their own for an interactive activity while sipping on Rosé.
 Either way, you can pop them in the oven or on the grill and nosh on a cheese board while they cook.

-HOSTESS TIP: 3-Topping mini pizzas are a great go-to for easy entertaining.
+PARTY TIP: 3-Topping mini pizzas are a great go-to for easy entertaining.
 You can create them in large sizes too.

 chopped salad and fruit served on wood board.

-3. Presentation is Everything
+3. Step Up Presentation

 How much more effort does it take to serve a chopped salad on a wood cutting board?
 None!
 But it’s unexpected and interesting, and fresh fruit can be placed around it so no extra dish is needed for that.